Jashan 2006 Review

 The programme was attended by an amazingly large audience: close family relatives and friends, lovers of Kirtan and music in general, artists from different artistic fields, eminent personalities including Dr. J.S.
 Neki, Baba Sarabjot Singh Bedi, Bishan Singh Bedi, Member of Parliament Dr. M S Gill, Dr. S A Ali, the Ambassador of Italy Mr. Antonio Armellini, the Italian First Counsellor Mr. Paolo Trichilo, the Italian artist Tarshito, the Sarna family and Mrs. Anita Singh, just to name a few, came together to celebrate sixty years of devoted singing and adherence to a precious spiritual heritage of Bhai Avtar Singh Gurcharan Singh Ragi, and their accompanist on Tabla, Bhai Swaran Singh.

 The melodious raga misra bhairavi on the Algoza by Shri Mehrdin invited the audience to join in the celebration.
-The short but enchanting performance of Shri Mehrdin was followed by an invigorating Pakhawaj solo performance by Shri Ravi Shankar Upadhyaya, who represents his family tradition that hails from Gaya, is one of the finest exponents of this art form.
+The short but enchanting performance of Shri Mehrdin was followed by an invigorating Pakhawaj solo performance by Shri Ravi Shankar Upadhyaya, who represents his family tradition that hails from Gaya, and is one of the finest exponents of this art form.

 After the welcoming by the Algoza and the Pakhawaj resonance that accompanied the entrance of Bhai Avtar Singh and Bhai Gurcharan Singh in the auditorium, Senior Advocate of the Supreme Court of India K.T.S.
 Tulsi, a founder Trustee of Anād Foundation, addressed the audience.
-He spoke about the Foundation, its objectives and the upcoming Anad Conservatory: An Institute of Arts, Aesthetics, Cultural Traditions and Developmental Studies.
+He spoke about the Foundation, its objectives, and the upcoming Anad Conservatory: An Institute of Arts, Aesthetics, Cultural Traditions, and Developmental Studies.
 He also informed the audience about the successful setting up of a world-class audio restoration studio in New Delhi by the Anad Conservatory.

 Following the introductions, Janāb Sakar Khan and Shri Gaivar Khan took the stage.
-They played compositions in raga asa, mājh and māru, melodies also used in Gurbani Kirtan, thus underlining affinities between the folk tradition and the sacred music tradition of the Guru Granth.
-The playing of Sakar Khan in the presence of Bhai Avtar Singh, Bhai Gurcharan Singh and Ustad Fahimuddin Dagar enabled the audience to witness an extraordinary conversation between two grand traditions of India: the Deshi and the Margi.
-The Kamaicha is in fact the bowed Dhrupadi Rabab, as recently discovered by Bhai Baldeep Singh, and was played until the 1980s without any percussion accompaniment, as the strike of the bow provided for its rhythmical development in different variations and patterns.
+They played compositions in raga asa, mājh, and māru, melodies also used in Gurbani Kirtan, thus underlining affinities between the folk tradition and the sacred music tradition of the Guru Granth.
+The playing of Sakar Khan in the presence of Bhai Avtar Singh, Bhai Gurcharan Singh, and Ustad Fahimuddin Dagar enabled the audience to witness an extraordinary conversation between two grand traditions of India: the Deshi and the Margi.
+The Kamaicha is, in fact, the bowed Dhrupadi Rabab, as recently discovered by Bhai Baldeep Singh, and was played until the 1980s without any percussion accompaniment, as the strike of the bow provided for its rhythmical development in different variations and patterns.

 Shri Rama Krishna, one of the finest exponents of nagara of the twentieth century, and his younger brother Shri Nathu Lal, gave a solo performance on the Nagara in Tintala (16 beats) and Dipchandi (14 beats).
-A ceremonial drum, whose playing marked different occasions, from auspicious celebrations to martial settings, the Nagara, along with the Daph and the Damaru/Dhadh, have greatly contributed to the Indian percussion traditions, as the technique and the syllables used in the compositions were later adopted and played on other instruments as Pakhawaj, Jori and Tabla.
+A ceremonial drum, whose playing marked different occasions, from auspicious celebrations to martial settings, the Nagara, along with the Daph and the Damaru/Dhadh, has greatly contributed to the Indian percussion traditions, as the technique and the syllables used in the compositions were later adopted and played on other instruments, such as Pakhawaj, Jori, and Tabla.
 Shri Rama Krishna’s performance evidenced the link between the technique used in the Nagara playing and the percussion tradition of the Jori, the precursor of Tabla, in the Kirtan accompaniment.

-Anād Foundation then presented Bibi Nirvair Kaur accompanied on the pakhawaj by Shri Parminder Singh Bhamra, both students of Bhai Baldeep Singh, Managing Trustee of Anad Foundation and grandnephew of Bhai Avtar Singh and Bhai Gurcharan Singh Ragi, now depositary of this tradition of Gurbani Kirtan.
+Anād Foundation then presented Bibi Nirvair Kaur, accompanied on the pakhawaj by Shri Parminder Singh Bhamra, both students of Bhai Baldeep Singh, Managing Trustee of Anad Foundation and grandnephew of Bhai Avtar Singh and Bhai Gurcharan Singh Ragi, now depositary of this tradition of Gurbani Kirtan.
 Bibi Nirvair Kaur, an American Sikh who is the Director of the Khalsa Montessori Schools in Tucson, Arizona, and a student of Kirtan, offered a short composition in raga bihag, set in teental, as an example of the traditional music training, while Shri Parminder Singh Bhamra matched her improvisations with crisply yet tenderly played rhythmical compositions.

-Bhai Sikandar Singh of Bagrian introduced the award ceremony that followed, in which Bhai Swaran Singh and then Bhai Avtar Singh and Bhai Gurcharan Singh were conferred with the Anād Sanman on behalf of Anād Foundation by Dr. Jaswant Singh Neki, formerly Professor of Psychiatrics at the AIIMS and Director PGI, Chandigarh, a distinguished Punjabi poet and religious philosopher.
+Bhai Sikandar Singh of Bagrian introduced the award ceremony that followed, in which Bhai Swaran Singh and then Bhai Avtar Singh and Bhai Gurcharan Singh were conferred with the Anād Sanman on behalf of Anād Foundation by Dr. Jaswant Singh Neki, formerly Professor of Psychiatry at the AIIMS and Director PGI, Chandigarh, a distinguished Punjabi poet and religious philosopher.

-Due to unforeseen circumstances, Bhai Kultar Singh, Bhai Balwant Singh and Bhai Sukhdev Singh Namdhari could not participate in the programme.
+Due to unforeseen circumstances, Bhai Kultar Singh, Bhai Balwant Singh, and Bhai Sukhdev Singh Namdhari could not participate in the programme.

 The metaphoric conversation that happened on this occasion between Bhai Baldeep Singh and his teachers gave the audience the rare opportunity to witness the deep meaning and value of the traditional guru-shishya-parampara in which the light of knowledge is transmitted and shared with utmost love and fulfilling gratitude, in the sacred space of selflessness.